ej2015/rest_api_client/README.md

 Or install it yourself as:

-    $ gem install vendor_api_client
+    $ gem install rest_api_client

 ## Usage

-Create your own client by subclassing VendorApiClient.
+Create your own client by subclassing RrestApiClient.
 Then you can use the HTTP verbs like this:

 ```
 post(path, body: payload, params: params)